Rob Murphy (basketball): Eastern Michigan

 In his debut season (2011) with Eastern Michigan, Rob Murphy guided the Eagles to a first ever MAC-West championship along with being named 2012 MAC coach of the year.
 During the 2013–14 season, Murphy guided Eastern to its first 20-win season since 1997–98 (18 years), while also sending the Eagles to their first postseason tournament (the CollegeInsider.com Tournament) since '97–98.
 Rob Murphy was named a Ben Jobe Award Finalist for the 2013/14 season.
 Murphy guided his EMU Eagles to a win over Big 10 foe Michigan on December 9, 2014, and holds a victory over Purdue the previous season.

 Motor City Cruise

 On March 17, 2021, the Motor City Cruise announced the hiring of Murphy as president and general manager.

 Detroit Pistons

-On September 1, 2021, the Detroit Pistons announced the promotion of Murphy becoming the Sr Director of Player Personnel for the Detroit Pistons.
-Murphy's job duties include overseeing all pro, college and high school scouting department while preparing for the NBA Draft, Trades and Free Agency.

-On June 1st, 2022, the Pistons announced the promotion of Murphy becoming Assistant General Manager of the Detroit Pistons.
-Murphy's job duties include overseeing all pro, college and high school scouting department while preparing for the NBA Draft, Trades and Free Agency.